 HOW TO BE A SAFE INTERNET USER

-Spam email is such a common occurrence today that you may think you know what to look for.
-But there are two types of email scams - what's known as 'phishing' and 'spoofing' . that can be more difficult to identify.
+Spam email is such a common occurrence today.
+There are two types of email scams - what's known as 'phishing' and ‘spoofing’.
 Both practices concern fraudulent email where the 'from address' has been forged to make it appear as if it came from somewhere, or someone, other than the actual source.
 Below are the warning signs to look for:

 Phishing emails are used to fraudulently obtain personal identification and account information.
 They can also be used to lure the recipient into downloading malicious software.
 The message will often suggest there are issues with the recipient's account that requires immediate attention.
 A link will also be provided to a spoof website where the recipient will be asked to provide personal/account information or download malicious software.
 Monster will never ask you to download software in order to access your account or use our services.